 If a taxpayer engages in a taxable sale or exchange with an unrelated person before 2027, the taxpayer may defer any gain arising from that sale or exchange by making an equity investment in a QOF.
 The Proposed Regulations clarify that the investment in the QOF must take the form of equity - e.g., a partnership interest or common or preferred stock - rather than debt.
 The property sold or exchanged can be any type of property (e.g., real estate, stock, art, bitcoin), but the Proposed Regulations clarify that only capital gains are eligible for deferral.
 The taxpayer must invest in a QOF (in an amount equal to the desired amount of gain deferral) during the 180-day period beginning on the date the property is sold or exchanged.
-(We discuss the calculation of the 180day period below.)
+(We discuss the calculation of the 180-day period below.)
+The taxpayer may make its investment in the QOF by contributing either cash or, subject to special rules for determining the amount and basis of a qualifying investment, other property.
+Alternatively, a taxpayer can acquire an eligible interest in a QOF from a person other than the QOF.

 Once an election is made to defer some or all of the gain from a sale or exchange (such elected amount, the "Deferred Gain"), the taxpayer cannot receive benefits for multiple QOF investments for the same Deferred Gain.
 However, the Proposed Regulations clarify that if a taxpayer recognizes gain (e.g., \$100) and elects to defer only a portion of the gain (e.g., \$30 of the \$100), the taxpayer can still elect to defer the remaining gain (any or all of the remaining \$70) as long as the taxpayer satisfies the original 180-day investment period requirement.
-The Proposed Regulations also provide that if a taxpayer disposes of the entire QOF interest investment with respect to a Deferred Gain, the taxpayer can make another QOF investment and effectively "re-defer" the Deferred Gain.